1+O(1) asymptotics for loop percolation in five and higher dimensions: Introduction

-We stress the importance of \cite{chang2016phase}, where the two authors made substantive progress: they showed that for $d\ge 3$, the critical percolation threshold $\alpha_c$ is nontrivial.
-The proof of the result is not easy, because the one-arm probability decays quite slowly in the entire domain.
-Moreover, the authors showed that in dimensions three and four, the expected cluster size at the origin is equal to infinity for every $\alpha>0$, hence $0=\alpha_c<\alpha_c$.
-They also proved that strategy of adding a single long loop to the soup cannot work for $d=3,4$.
+We emphasize the importance of \cite{chang2016phase}.
+In this work, the authors showed that for $d\ge 3$, the critical percolation threshold $\alpha_c$ is nontrivial.
+The proof of the result is not easy because the one-arm probability decays polynomially in the subcritical phase.
+Moreover, the authors showed that in dimensions three and four, the expected cluster size at the origin is infinite for every $\alpha>0$, hence $0=\alpha_\#<\alpha_c$.
+They also proved that the strategy of adding a single long loop to the soup cannot work for $d=3,4$.

 \textbf{Open questions}: for $d\ge 5$, it remains to show that $\alpha_c=\alpha_\#$ and that hence our asymptotics hold for the entire subcritical domain.
-This is work in progress for sufficiently high dimensions.
+This problem is currently under investigation for sufficiently high dimensions.
 Furthermore, it also remains open whether for $d=4$, the one-arm connection decays as $n^{-2}$ \textit{with logarithmic corrections}.
 In fact, it can be shown that $\P\rk{0\lra \partial B_n}\gg n^{-2}$.
 The difference from $d\ge 5$ is that for $d=4$, the capacity of the random walk range lives on a different scale, see Remark~\ref{rem:remark}.

-Before we state the main result of our work, we mention some important works in loop percolation: in \cite{10.1214/15-AOP1019} it was shown that $\alpha_c\ge \frac{1}{2}$ for a wide variety of graphs and in \cite{10.1214/16-ECP4571} it was shown that $\alpha_c=\frac{1}{2}$ for the half-plane.
+Before stating the main result of this article, we mention some important works in loop percolation: in \cite{10.1214/15-AOP1019} it was shown that $\alpha_c\ge \frac{1}{2}$ for a wide variety of graphs, and in \cite{10.1214/16-ECP4571} it was shown that $\alpha_c=\frac{1}{2}$ for the half-plane.
 Chemical distances were studied in \cite{ding2018chemical} for the planar case.
 The supercritical regime for loop percolation was studied in \cite{chang2017supercritical}.
 For loop percolation on \textit{metric} graphs, much progress has been achieved recently: for a large class of transitive graphs, it has been shown that $\alpha_c=1/2$, see \cite{chang2024percolation}, based on \cite{10.1214/15-AOP1019,drewitz2022cluster}.
 The loop soup in the context of the reinforced random walk was studied in \cite{chang2025reinforced}.
 See \cite{alves2019decoupling} for results on the percolation of the \textit{vacant set} of the loop soup and \cite{rath2022percolation} for worm percolation (which are open loops!).